OKBOOMERTOKEN/Main/README.md

 OKBoomer is a community-driven token that operates on the Binance Smart Chain thus requiring almost no gas fees to trade, as well as allowing for quick and seamless transactions.
-Due to OKB’s tokenomics, it rewards holders through reflection and punishes sellers through taxes.
+Due to OKBOOM’s tokenomics, it rewards holders through reflection and punishes sellers through taxes.